Skip to content

 20 Champions

 The fellowship is open to U.S. residents aged 18-35 with an innovative project idea and the drive to see it through in one of Knight Foundation's 8 resident communities.
-Applicants may be activists, educators, tactical urbanists, designers, artists, entrepreneurs, and more.
+Applicants may be community activists, educators, tactical urbanists, designers, artists, entrepreneurs, and more.
 We want diverse voices with fresh perspectives, talent, and commitment to building vibrant neighborhoods and cities.

-1 Year. $5, 000 + $500 tech bundle
+1 Year. $5,000 + $500 Tech Bundle

 Champions will receive $5,000 in seed funding to implement one community project in one year.
 Each champion will also receive a $500 tech bundle to support their project activities.
 We are looking for projects that respond to community needs, build on local assets, and are implemented through collaboration.
-Projects must be within the following categories: downtown and neighborhood revitalization, public space and/or economic opportunity, and based in one of the 8 resident communities where Knight Foundation has offices.

 KECC Studio